Federal Pell Grant

 Frequently Asked Questions

-Toggle ItemUnder what circumstances would I need to replay a Federal Pell Grant?Students who drop or withdraw from classes may need to repay a portion (or all) if they do not begin attending a course or complete the term with a 0.00 GPA.
+Toggle ItemUnder what circumstances would I need to repay a Federal Pell Grant?Students who drop or withdraw from classes may need to repay a portion (or all) if they do not begin attending a course or complete the term with a 0.00 GPA.
 To read more about this requirement, please visit https://www.ensign.edu/return-title-iv-funds-withdrawals.

 Toggle ItemWhen I filled out the FAFSA, it said I was qualified for a much more significant amount than I currently see in MyEnsign.
 Why is that?The federal Pell grant amount shown after students complete a FAFSA is the total amount for two terms–-assuming full-time enrollment.
 The Pell grant adjusts according to the student’s enrollment.
 These adjustments are not automatic when a student adjusts their schedule; it happens each time a financial aid disbursement is run (which happens 1x/a week).